 At the moment Rob has a couple of interviews for jobs lined up and he’s going for these in a relaxed frame of mind knowing that work will be a matter of choice.
 He now knows that he is not drifting into retirement.
 This is the kind of flexibility that drawdown can give you.

 We have another client, Simon Green who is 57 and doesn’t yet want to retire.
 However, some difficult personal issues mean that he needs to take a break to give them his full attention.
 This means he won’t have any earned income for a year, but his drawdown pension can be used to support him.
-He will draw from it his full personal tax allowance, which is £12,500 in the new tax year, and he can supplement this with savings that will enable him to lead his normal lifestyle.
+He will draw from it his full personal tax allowance, which is £12,500, and he can supplement this with savings that will enable him to lead his normal lifestyle.
 He’ll return to work after taking this year out and continue with his retirement planning.